dan0154/Portfolio/README.md

-#Portfolio trimestre 1
+# Portfolio 1
-Portfolio com as atividades e autorias do primeiro trimestre
+Portfolio do primeiro trimestre do segundo ano do Ensino Médio